ghafarshahanalytics/About-Me/README.md

 • Currently pursuing a Masters in Business Intelligence & Analytics at Saint Joseph's University

-• Drexel University, Bachelor of Science | Management Information Systems
+• Drexel University, Bachelor of Science in Management Information Systems (MIS)

 # ACHIEVEMENTS: